Cajon Pass: Passenger service

 Amtrak's Desert Wind used the pass until it quit running in 1997.
 The Southwest Chief runs daily between Chicago and Los Angeles, through Cajon Pass on the BNSF line.

-In 2020, Brightline initiated planning for a high-speed route between Victorville and Rancho Cucamonga as an extension of their forthcoming Brightline West service.
-The route was not initially considered by the project's preceding operators, as it was seen as prohibitively expensive.
+As of 2024, the Brightline West high-speed rail line is currently under construction in Cajon Pass as part of its route between Rancho Cucamonga and Las Vegas.
+The route will follow the existing I-15 right-of-way.

 Road transport

 The Mojave Freeway (I-15) was built in 1969 over Cajon Summit west of Cajon Pass.
 It is a major route from Los Angeles and the Inland Empire to Las Vegas.
-The freeway runs above and parallel to an original stretch of historic Route 66 and U.S. Route 395.
+The freeway runs above and parallel to an original stretch of U.S. Route 66 and U.S. Route 395.
 This stretch, now known as Cajon Boulevard, is a short, well-preserved fragment dating to a rerouting and widening of the highway in the early 1950s.
 Only the southbound/westbound lanes are in use; the northbound/eastbound lanes and corresponding bridges are closed to through traffic.
 It is along this stretch of road, accessible via either the Kenwood Avenue or Cleghorn Road exits that some of the best trainspotting areas are found.
 The Cajon Pass segment of I-15 was named the deadliest road in California.

 The historic Summit Inn, off the Oak Hills exit at the summit of the pass, was a historic Route 66 diner and was in the same location from 1952 to 2016, when it was destroyed by the Blue Cut fire.
 Some maps may show the Cajon Pass as a feature on SR 138, which crosses I-15 south of the summit between West Cajon Valley and Summit Valley.
 The highest point on I-15 between Los Angeles and Victorville is thus sometimes identified as Cajon Summit.
 However, the entire area, including Cajon Summit, is often called Cajon Pass.